Inedo/inedo-docs/Content/proget/feeds/cran.md

 ```

 #### Installing Specific Versions

 The `install.packages` method can only install the latest version of a package.
 If you need to install a previous version, the easiest way is to download the package first and install from the file.

 You can also use the [`install_version` function](https://remotes.r-lib.org/reference/install_version.html) from the [remotes](https://remotes.r-lib.org/) library.

 #### Authenticated Feeds

-If you've configured your feed to require authentication, you must pass a user name and password in using the url:
+If you've configured your feed to require authentication, you must pass a username and password in using the url:

 ```r
 install.packages("{package-name}", repos="https://{user-name}:{password}@{proget-server}/cran/{feed-name}/")